DTS-LUC/Loyola_Comp_271_ScheduleMakerApp/README.md

 # ScheduleMakerApp
 Schedule maker application for Comp 271 final project

-I started to post some basic structure and notes in the different files as comments
+I started to post some basic structure and notes in the different files as comments.
+Let's figure out who is going to be responsible for which sections.

+We will have to focus a lot on using Swing and EventListener

 # Gitting Started